 - Mining hardware

 The first thing you’ll need to mine Bitcoin is a Bitcoin wallet.
 There are a lot of crypto wallets available nowadays, and it doesn’t matter which one you get as long as it’s secure.
 Hardware wallets are the most widely used wallets, as they’re considered the gold standard in security.
 Having said that, it is also more cumbersome to use.
 There are also a lot of miners who use software wallets because they are more convenient, such as Electrum, Coinbase Pro, etc.

 Some of the most popular Bitcoin wallets are:

 Your mining setup is a big factor in determining your total mining proceeds, which will be transferred to your wallet.

 When Bitcoin mining first began in 2009, Bitcoin miners solved complex mathematical puzzles using regular processors called controlling processor units (CPUs).
 Individual miners used their regular computers to discover blocks and earn 50 BTC apiece by doing so.
 But even though the difficulty level was lower than today, it was a time-consuming process.

-But, as the popularity of Bitcoin mining grew within the passing years, miners discovered GPUs or graphics processing units, which proved to be more efficient than regular CPUs—but the downside was that it consumed a lot of electricity.
+But, as the popularity of Bitcoin mining grew over the passing years, miners discovered GPUs, or graphics processing units, which proved to be more efficient than regular CPUs—but the downside was that they consumed a lot of electricity.
 Miners had to calculate the ROI based on the hardware, the cost of electricity, and other resources needed to do the mining.
-GPU hardware ran Bitcoin mining until 2013 when it was replaced by application-specific integrated circuit (ASIC) miners—which is prevalent today.
+GPU hardware ran Bitcoin mining until 2013, when it was replaced by application-specific integrated circuit (ASIC) miners, which are prevalent today.